The Promised Neverland: Live-action film

 A live-action film adaptation, directed by Yūichirō Hirakawa, was released in Japan on December 18, 2020.
 The film grossed ¥2,03 billion ($17.7 million) at the box office; and received mostly positive reviews from critics.
 It was nominated for two VFX-JAPAN Awards, winning one in the "Excellence Theatrical Film Award" category.

 Live-action series

-In June 2020, it was revealed that Amazon Studios and 20th Television is developing an English-language live-action series adaptation of the manga for Amazon Prime Video.
+In June 2020, it was announced that Amazon Studios and 20th Television were developing an English-language live-action series adaptation of the manga for Amazon Prime Video.
 Spider Man: Into the Spider-Verses Rodney Rothman is directing the series and Meghan Malloy is writing the pilot.
 Rothman, along with Death Note producer Masi Oka, and Vertigo Entertainment's Roy Lee and Miri Yoon are the executive producers of the series.

 Video games

 A mobile game based on the series called The Promised Neverland: Escape the Hunting Grounds was released on April 22, 2021.
 The game was announced on January 7, 2021, and by April 13, 2021, had received over 63,194 pre-registrations.
 The game is an online escape game, in which four players work together to escape a map based on The Promised Neverland series.
 Players control different characters, and they can use a variety of weapons and items to defeat demons.
 The game was developed by Goodroid, published by CyberAgent, and became available on iOS and Android.

 A crossover event between The Promised Neverland and the mobile game Dragon Egg was held on May 22, 2020.
 A crossover with the mobile game Vivid Army was held from November 12–26, 2020.
 A crossover event with the video game Identity V was released on February 23, 2021.
 A second crossover event with Identity V was released on September 24, 2021.
 A crossover event, with the Japanese mobile game Jumputi Heroes, was released on March 15, 2021.
 A collaboration with the mobile game LINE POP2 was released on May 27, 2021.